WATCH: Sam Leavitt's Tuesday Media Availability

 Hamilton: "I personally don't ever like, ever in my life put numbers on things, besides when I was in track, you know.
 But when it come to football, no, I don't.
 I don't have any certain number.
 I just want a ball out be here for my team.
 And, you know, win that Big 12 championship.
 And, then possibly go win a natty."

-Please let us know your thoughts on today's availability from Leavitt when you like our Facebook page when you click right here.
+Please let us know your thoughts on today's media availability when you like our Facebook page when you click right here.

 Please follow us on X when you click right here!